BoxcarFields/paperless-ngx-docling-preconsume/README.md

 5. Docling returns the extracted Markdown content.
 6. The script sanitizes the content (fixing unicode artifacts) and patches the document via the Paperless API.
 7. Paperless indexes the new high-quality text.
+8. The script triggers a memory cleanup on the Docling server to prevent resource exhaustion.

 ## Troubleshooting
 - **Permission Denied in Docling logs**: Ensure you have set `HOME=/home/docling` (or another writable path) and mounted the volume correctly as shown in the Installation step.